 The Benefits of Using Vaseline on Eyelashes:

 Vaseline is one of those incredible multi-purpose skincare products that every girl should have in their handbag.

 You might simply associate this thick, greasy stuff with soothing chapped lips but it actually has a number of uses and one of the lesser-known ones is helping lashes look longer, smoother, and less likely to become brittle and break off.

 Vaseline moisturizes the base and roots of your eyelashes so they are less likely to fall out, which means they have more of an opportunity to grow.

-It also has great emollient properties (it locks in moisture!), which is why it is widely used to sooth chapped, dry lips.
+It also has great emollient properties (it locks in moisture!), which is why it is widely used to smooth chapped, dry lips.

 You can find Vaseline in most drugstores and it’s dirt cheap so you can achieve more moisturized, well-hydrated lashes without breaking the bank.

-And while Vaseline won’t make your eyelashes grow – the great news is that as soon as your apply Vaseline to your lashes, you’ll be able to see instantly smoother, healthier and more defined lashes.
+And while Vaseline won’t make your eyelashes grow – the great news is that as soon as you apply Vaseline to your lashes, you’ll be able to see instantly smoother, healthier, and more defined lashes.